Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

-Motivated by these findings, for the first time we investigate the placement on the HID of sources with specific radio properties of the jet and central engine of radio-AGN have been investigated.
+Motivated by these findings, for the first time we investigate the placement on the HID of sources with specific radio properties of the jet and central engine of radio AGNs have been investigated.
 We explore whether properties of the jet (morphology and extent) and the accretion system (excitation class -- HERG or LERG) reflect discrete XRB accretion states.
 We find that FR jet morphologies (FR I and FR II) are distinct populations on the HID, and we find evidence that not only environment affects the jet morphologies.
 We find that HERGs and LERGs also occupy distinct areas of the HID, but they are not as distinct as FR morphology.
-However, when one considers both FR and excitation class two populations separate out clearly: FRII-HERGs and FRI-LERGs.
-FRII-HERG are harder and more luminous whereas FRI-LERGs are softer and less luminous.
-Lastly, we explore whether radio-AGN with different linear radio extents reflect specific XRB spectral states.
-Overall, we find that specific properties of RL AGN do indeed correlate with the general nature of XRB spectral states.
+However, when one considers both FR and excitation class two populations separate out clearly: FR II-HERGs and FRI-LERGs.
+FR II-HERG are harder and more luminous whereas FRI-LERGs are softer and less luminous.
+Lastly, we explore whether radio AGNs with different linear radio extents reflect specific XRB spectral states.
+Overall, we find that specific properties of RL AGNs do indeed correlate with the general nature of XRB spectral states.

-In conclusion, do AGN have spectral states as XRBs do?
-It seems that to some degree they do.
-Do the radio properties of AGN reflect the evolution of XRB states?
-Again, it seems that they do to some extent. \textit{However, it is difficult to differentiate the AGN states and directly correlate them with exact and specific XRB states.} With jet morphology, we find that FR Is are located in the AGN state diagram where weaker (low-hard) states of XRB are present and FR II sources are located where stronger (hard) states of XRB are present.
+In conclusion, it seems that AGNs do have spectral states as XRBs do to some degree and that the radio properties of AGNs do reflect the evolution of XRB states to some extent. {However, it is difficult to differentiate the AGN states and directly correlate them with exact and specific XRB states.} With jet morphology, we find that FR Is are located in the AGN state diagram where weaker (low-hard) states of XRB are present and FR II sources are located where stronger (hard) states of XRB are present.
 And this difference becomes more distinguished when excitation class is also taken into account.
 This separation between populations with specific radio properties in the AGN HID argues for a similarity with XRBs HID and thus allows us to draw parallels between XRB and AGN spectral state evolution.